Generative-Program-Analysis/icse23-artifact-evaluation/README.md

   by the program respectively.
 External solver time only counts the actual SMT query time, whereas internal solver time also includes the time spent on the whole solver-chain (such as simplification and query optimizations within our engine).
-  The T_Solver field in the paper is a sum of external and internal solver time.
+  The T_Solver field in the paper corresponds to "internal solver time".
 - `t-exec` is the total execution time.

 Also note that the `paths` column denotes the number of paths explored, which should be the same for the POSIX file system and our meta file system.